Anki (American company): Anki Drive, Anki OVERDRIVE, and Anki OVERDRIVE: Fast & Furious Edition

+As of 2025, there are no user friendly ways to play Anki Drive or Anki OVERDRIVE due to the Apps needed to play with them being removed from all App stores, this combined with the small non-removable battery on the cars being prone to capacity loss over time has effectively made the game a niche hobby with knowledge of sideloading and soldering skills required to get a used or even brand new set of the vehicles functional.

 Cozmo

 In October 2016, Anki launched Cozmo in the US.
 Cozmo is a robot about 4 inches by 3 by 2 inches.
 It is mostly white, with red details, and gray on the end of its robot arm.
 There is a light on top of its body, with a gray border, which can shine different colors.
 A "collector's edition" Cozmo was released in 2017, with a "Liquid Metal" smoked gray chrome finish.
 A "limited edition" Cozmo, with an "Interstellar Blue" blue, white, and gray finish, was released in 2018.

 Cozmo comes with three illuminated cubes it communicates with in order to play games and can autonomously move, lift and roll the cubes, and the cubes are powered by LR1, N, AM5, E90, batteries for power.

 Production of Cozmo ceased in May 2019 when Anki shutdown due to lack of funding.

+Cozmo was able to see its surroundings and discern animals, making it notably playful among children.
+The robot's primary focus was for children to learn to code, and until its abrupt shutdown in 2019, Cozmo was one of the most popular toys in the United States, winning the Bronze Anvil Award and being recognized by major companies like NAPPA.